Status Of The Patio Garden: April 2021

 A Nice Surprise:

-Last weekend, I was transferring photos to use on Instagram and stumbled across some pictures from when I lived in Texas over 10 years ago.
+Last weekend, I was transferring photos for Instagram and stumbled across some pictures from when I lived in Texas over 10 years ago.
 I guess they were stored on Google somewhere.

 What warmed my heart were photos of Abi.
 And pictures of Bonnie and Clyde, my cats who have both crossed the Rainbow Bridge.